Aoraki/Mount Cook

 Home to a breathtaking environment of glaciers, terminal lakes, turbulent rivers, rising peaks, and an iconic hotel.

-About the National Park
+About Aoraki/Mount Cook National Park

 The Aoraki/Mount Cook National Park has been recognised internationally as part of the Te Wāhipounamu UNESCO World Heritage Area.
 The region boasts more than 140 peaks over 2,000m (6,500ft) and contains all but five of New Zealand’s peaks over 3,000m (10,000ft).
 The mighty Aoraki/Mount Cook stands at 3,724 metres and is the highest peak in Australasia.
 Glaciers cover 40% of the park and it is home to the Tasman Glacier, the longest glacier in the Southern Hemisphere and the largest in New Zealand.

-Getting to Aoraki/Mount Cook
+How to Get to Aoraki/Mount Cook Alpine Village

 Aoraki/Mount Cook National Park is situated on New Zealand’s South Island, approximately halfway between Queenstown and Christchurch.

+The nearest airports are Queenstown and Christchurch.
+There is no commercial airport at Mount Cook itsel.
 From Queenstown, the drive is 3.5 – 4 hours and passes through quaint towns like Cromwell, Tarras, and Omarama.
 The drive will also take you over one of New Zealand’s mountain passes, the Lindis Pass.
 From Christchurch, the drive should take you 4.5 – 5 hours via Fairlie, Geraldine, and Tekapo.

 Once you arrive at the T intersection on State Highway 8 you will turn off onto State Highway 80.
 The road winds along Lake Pukaki for 55km until you reach Aoraki/Mount Cook Alpine Village.